And Yet, You Are So Sweet: Live-action film

 In August 2022, it was announced that the manga would receive a live-action film adaptation.
 It was directed by Takehiko Shinjō, with script by Haruka Ōkita, will star Mei Hata as Maaya Kisaragi and Kyōhei Takahashi of J-pop boy band Naniwa Danshi as Sui Chigira.
 The film was distributed by Shochiku and premiered on March 3, 2023.

 Reception

 Anime News Network critic Rebecca Silverman praised its lighthearted tone, noting that while the protagonist's behavior occasionally verges on obsessive, the central romance evolves into a mutually affectionate relationship.
 She regarded the series as formulaic yet effectively charming.
 Fellow reviewer Lynzee Loveridge offered a more critical perspective, dismissing the premise as contrived and criticizing the heroine's unrealistic self-perception, arguing that the story depended too much on implausible character decisions.
-While noting the manga's reliance on conventional shōjo romance tropes, both critics considered it a undemanding, sweet story.
+While noting the manga's reliance on conventional shōjo romance tropes, both critics considered it an undemanding, sweet story.